 Roundabouts are one of the most effective intersection control treatments available with the added benefit of calming traffic.
-They limit vehicle speeds to approximately 20 mph and can control vehicle speeds on four roads simultaneously.
-Roundabouts typically reduce crashes by 40 – 60 percent, reduce injury by 35 – 80 percent and almost completely eliminate incapacitating injury and fatal crashes.
+They limit vehicle speeds to approximately 20 mph and can control vehicle speeds on four approaches simultaneously.

 Roundabouts vs. Traffic Signals